Tuition Assistance & GRACE Scholars

 Tuition assistance applications are available each year from November to February for the upcoming school year.
 Assistance awards are communicated in early April.
 There is a period for appeals or new applications for assistance during April.

-Financial Assistance Overview
+Tuition Assistance Overview

 Tuition assistance is available to Catholic families.
 Awards are based on documented need and the funds available to the school through the Archdiocese and other generous benefactors.
 FACTS Tuition Management processes all financial assistance applications, which are based on the financial documentation provided by the parent(s) applicant.
-Facts estimates the amount that each family can contribute to educational expenses.
+FACTS estimates the amount that each family can contribute to educational expenses.

 To be considered for need-based financial aid, families must submit the following information by these deadlines:

 - Applications must be submitted by Monday, March 2, 2020.